Andriy-Sydorenko/restaurant_webservice/README.md

 # Restaurant webservice
 > It's a website where you can share your favourite recipes and upgrade your cooking skills.

+## Features
+* Chef Registration: Aspiring chefs can easily sign up and create their profiles, showcasing their culinary specialties.
+* Add a Dish: Chefs can add their signature dishes to the platform, along with detailed recipes and descriptions.
+* Explore Dishes: Users can browse through a wide range of dishes uploaded by various chefs, learning about different cuisines and cooking styles.
+* Search: Users can use search option to find specific dishes or chefs.

 ## Installing / Getting started